GitHub Logo HIP-1: Hiero Improvement Proposal Process

 • Service: Proposals that add or improve functionality at the service layer of the Hiero software stack.

-• Mirror: Proposals for software designed to retrieve records (transactions, logs, etc.) from the core network and make them available to users in a meaningful way.
+• Mirror, Block Node: Proposals for software designed to retrieve records (transactions, logs, etc.) from the core network and make them available to users in a meaningful way.

 • Application: Proposals to standardize ecosystem software that isn’t directly a Hiero node or mirror (e.g., application network software, external contract consensus services, oracles).